The JS Framework for

 Parameter Type Default Description

-How It Works
+How it Works

-• Use req.originalUrl as cache key.
+• Uses req.originalUrl as the cache key.

 • Intercepts res.json() to store the response.

-• If it expires, re-execute the handler.
+• If expired, it executes the controller again.

-• The cache is lost when the server restarts.
+• Cache is lost upon server restart.

 S Swagger Integration